kevingbb/ukth-appinn-containerapps-orderapi/README.md

 > Tip!
 To exit from tmux when you're finished, type `CTRL-b`, then `:` and then the command `kill-session`

+## Deploy version 5

+Until now we have

 ### Cleanup

 Deleting the Azure resource group should remove everything associated with this demo.